kadena-io/pact/docs/pact-properties.md

 will pass due to the use of `enforce`.

 At run-time on the blockchain, if an `enforce` call fails, the containing transaction is aborted.
-Because `property` is only concerned with transactions that succeed, the necessary conditions to pass each `enforce` call are assumed.
+Because `properties` are only concerned with transactions that succeed, the necessary conditions to pass each `enforce` call are assumed.

 <!--- *** This second is disabled until we add `valid`/`satisfiable` alternatives to `property`, which currently assumes tx success ***